StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: StarDojo

-As shown in Figure \ref{fig:tasks}, we carefully curate 1000 tasks to benchmark agents' various behaviors in StarDojo.
-These tasks are divided into five distinct categories, \textbf{Farming}, \textbf{Crafting}, \textbf{Exploration}, \textbf{Combat}, and \textbf{Social}.
-These categories cover most of the production-living activities in the early and middle stages of the game.
-Each task is classified into three difficulties, easy, medium, and hard, with a heuristic maximum steps of 30, 50, and 150, based on their complexity and the time consumed.
 As shown in Table~\ref{tab:lite_tasks}, to facilitate efficient agent evaluation, we curate a representative smaller task suite, called StarDojo-Lite, comprising 100 core tasks from the full task collection, balancing coverage and practicality.
 This lite task set covers most of the representative activities in the early stage of the game.
 Detailed descriptions of the task set can be found in Appendix~\ref{appendix:task}.

 \textbf{Playthrough}.
 In addition to modular tasks, StarDojo also provides an extended Playthrough task designed to comprehensively assess an agent’s strategic decision-making over prolonged gameplay.
 Starting from scratch, the agent’s objective is to accumulate 1 million in-game currency, which is a significant milestone typically achieved over hundreds of in-game days.
 Success requires efficient seasonal planning, unlocking new maps through quests, careful resource and energy management, skill progression for advanced crafting, and strategic relationship-building with NPCs.